 - Pass your courses.
 You are responsible for attending classes and receiving grades for the courses included in the study program.
 It goes without saying that if you don’t attend classes and pass the courses, you won’t earn any credits that your home institution can transfer to your degree.
 Remember that class attendance is required and that the business visits and workshops are also a part of the course.
 Remember to keep all your notes, course catalogs, group work assignments and exams so that you have something to show for your time abroad.
 This will help you in case there is any misunderstanding between you and your home institution about the amount of credits you are entitled to for your studies abroad.

 - The Transcript of Records is given out by the host institution and the host institution alone.
 The host institution will send the official transcripts to Asia Exchange, who in turn will send them to the students.
 This is done to reduce the chances of the transcripts being lost in the mail.
 It usually takes several months after the end of the study program for the transcripts of records to be sent by the host institution.
 We realize that you wish to complete your credit transfer as soon as possible, but please be patient.
 There is a certain procedure that the host institutions must follow regarding transcripts.

 Don’t be discouraged if you are denied credit transfer for some courses after completing your studies.
 Each supervisor has their own opinion, and the practices of credit transfer vary from faculty to faculty.
 If you don’t see eye to eye with your supervisor, don’t be afraid to go talk to someone else higher up.
 Remember to tell your supervisor that you will receive the official transcript of records within a couple months at the latest.

 The above mentioned credit transfer instructions are indicative and based on decisions made by home universities in Europe and USA.
-Hundreds of students have been able to transfer credits from Asia Exchange’s host universities to their home universities based on these guidelines.
+Thousands of students have been able to transfer credits from Asia Exchange’s host universities to their home universities based on these guidelines.